jilio/ebuse/MULTI-TENANT.md

 ## Conclusion

-Multi-tenant mode provides enterprise-grade data isolation while maintaining the simplicity and performance of ebus.
+Multi-tenant mode provides enterprise-grade data isolation while maintaining the simplicity and performance of ebuse.
 Perfect for SaaS applications, managed services, and any scenario requiring strict data separation.